Son of Rambow: Plot

-Will Proudfoot is a quiet and shy 11-year-old boy who comes from a family that belongs to the strict Plymouth Brethren church.
-Will is forbidden from watching films or television and is made to leave his classroom when the teacher puts on a documentary.
+Will Proudfoot is a quiet and shy 11-year-old boy from a family that belongs to the strict Plymouth Brethren church.
+Will is forbidden from watching films or television and is made to leave his classroom when a documentary is shown in class.
 In the corridor, he meets Lee Carter, the 12-year-old worst-behaved boy in school, thrown out of another class for bad behaviour.
-They accidentally break a fish bowl in the corridor; Lee volunteers to take the blame, pretending that the punishment is torture, in exchange for Will's watch, which belonged to his dead father.
-Moreover, Lee demands that Will performs the stunts in a film Lee is making with home video equipment owned by his 16-year-old bullying older brother, Lawrence, which Lawrence uses in his video bootlegging enterprise.
-He intends to enter the Screen Test Young Film-Makers' Competition.
+After they accidentally break a fish bowl, Lee volunteers to take the blame in exchange for Will's watch, which belonged to his dead father.
+Moreover, Lee demands that Will perform the stunts in a film Lee is making to enter the Screen Test Young Film-Makers' Competition.

-Will accepts, after accidentally seeing the film First Blood at Lee's house while hiding from Lawrence.
-He becomes very enthusiastic, and plays several dangerous action scenes, culminating in the two boys becoming 'blood brothers' after Lee saves Will from drowning.
-Lee finds Will's sketch book, full of colourful and glorious ideas, and starts to incorporate some of them into his film script.
-The two become best friends, but Will has to keep it secret from his family and the increasingly interfering Brother Joshua of the Brethren, who clearly has designs on his mother.
+At Lee's house, Will finds out Lee intends to use home video equipment owned by his 16-year-old bullying older brother Lawrence to make a homage to First Blood.
+While hiding from Lawrence, Will accidentally sees the film; becomes inspired, he joins Lee in the production.
+Will enthusiastically does several dangerous action scenes, culminating in the two boys becoming 'blood brothers' after Lee saves him from drowning.
+Lee finds Will's sketchbook and incorporates some of the ideas into his film script.
+The two become best friends, but Will has to keep it secret from his family and the increasingly interfering Brother Joshua of the Brethren, who has designs on his mother.